chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 {{< /hint >}}

-## Tips for Publishing Static Websites to the Web
+## Appendix I: Tips for Publishing Static Websites to the Web

 Static site generators can build your website to a _local_ or _production_ server environment.

 - **Local Environtment**: This is sometimes called a _development_ environment.
 When we've been previewing our site with the `hugo server` command, we've been using the _local_ environment.
 With this environment, the `hugo server` command turns our machines into mini web servers that host and deliver the website in our web browsers at a `localhost` URL.

 - **Production Environment**: When we're ready to deploy the website online, we need to use a different command for a _production_ server environment.
 With Hugo, this command is simply `hugo`.
 The `hugo` command will create a new subfolder in your project called `public` that will contain all of the final HTML, CSS, JavaScipt, images, and other asset files (e.g. PDFs, datasets, etc.) you need to have a fully-functioning static website.
-W

 One of the primary differences between the `hugo` command and the `hugo server` command is how it handles URLs and permalinks.
 With `hugo server`, all of the URLs will be relative to a Base URL called `https://localhost:1313` by default.
 The `hugo` command, however, will set all of your URLs and Permalinks according to whatver you set as the `baseURL` value in the `config.yml` file.
 The `baseURL` refers to the hostname and path address to your website.
 For example, if you purchased the `https://example.com` domain name for your website, this line would be in your `config.yml` file: `baseURL: https://example.com`.
 The `baseURL` can also be a subdomain (`baseURL: https://conference.example.com`) or a subdirectory of a website (`baseURL: https://example.com/conference/`).